socialmind/healthywp/README.md

 We will be honored to work with you!

-WordPress Plug-In Observatory is an Open Source Software project, therefore, it will be difficult __not to find__ a role that suits your skill set.
+HealthyWP is an Open Source Software project, therefore, it will be difficult __not to find__ a role that suits your skill set.

 ### I __have__ a technical background: